 Security baked in at every level

 Administrative controls, complete global data compliance and data encryption as standard.
-Build your apps safely while you manage permissions and access to information.
+Build your low-code/no-code apps safely while you manage permissions and access to information.

 The forms2 platform is hosted on Microsoft’s Azure cloud infrastructure.
 We’re a completely cloud-based solution that helps you drastically reduce hardware, human resource and storage costs.